discordx-ts/discordx/docs/docs/decorators/commands/slash.md

 ## Initialize client and application commands

 It require a bit of configuration at you Client initialization.
-You have to manualy execute and initialize your application commands by using:
+You have to manually execute and initialize your application commands by using:

 - `client.initApplicationCommands()`
 - `client.executeInteraction(interaction)`